 At Chase Family Law, our attorney has over 30 years of experience assisting clients who face a wide range of family law issues, including divorce, legal separation, and the issue of spousal support.
 In certain cases, this process can be completely amicable between the two spouses if they have already reached a fair agreement on their own, and spousal support can be agreed on through mediation or collaborative law.

 However, in other highly-contested cases, it is more vital than ever that you obtain fierce legal advocacy with the help of Chase Family Law.
+You can rely on our attorney to be by your side every step of the way during your divorce, whether you need to pursue spousal support or defend against an unreasonable alimony request.

 These factors can include the following:

-The main purpose of spousal support in California is to help make the transition out of married life easier and smoother for the lesser-earning spouse.
+The main purpose of spousal support in Visalia is to help make the transition out of married life easier and smoother for the lesser-earning spouse.
 For example, if one of the spouses primarily stayed at home to ensure the household ran smoothly and the children were taken care of, it might take this individual longer to enter or reenter the workforce and become self-sufficient.

 In California, it is seen as unfair for the lower-earning spouse to have to suffer economic difficulty simply due to a divorce despite caring for the children and home throughout the marriage.
 In the state, there are two primary forms of spousal support that can be awarded in a divorce case or legal separation.
 They include: